What is an Ethical Fund? 20 questions – and answers!

 In the past, there was a higher level of risk with ethical funds due to the limited stocks available for investment, these were generally equities, but the industry has developed over the years and now there is a much wider selection of funds covering all asset classes and risk profiles.
 So, no providing you are invested in the funds that suit your risk profile, which is the same for mainstream investment.

 Are all of the investments in the UK?

 There are quite a few UK ethical funds, but there are many global and European ethical funds.
 There are also emerging market funds for example the ‘BRIC’ countries, Brazil, Russia, India and China.
-Although these funds tend to be higher risk, they are often included in a portfolio in smaller proportions to provide exposure to these fast growing markets.
+Although these funds tend to be higher risk, they are often included in a portfolio in smaller proportions to provide exposure to these markets.

 What kind of areas can I invest in?